 Your previous application was denied for a reason, so it’s important to take a different course for the next one.

 Although you may have not received an acceptance letter for your first choice of college, there are plenty of chances for you to take this year as a time to grow.
-It’s highly recommended that you do attend another school for your freshman year.
+Experts recommend that you attend another school for your freshman year.
 This will show your dream university that you are on track to achieve great things in your life as well as your dedication to your personal growth.
 Keep in mind though, throughout this process, that a second rejection letter is a high possibility, but that doesn’t mean there isn’t a chance.